MajorJohnDoe/dashboard/README.md

 ![View over a task management board](screenshot_header.jpg)

 ## Description
 Dashboard for personal use.
-Task management and stickynotes, my way of trying out HTMX.
-We are still lacking some features but the core functionality is mostly finished.

-Version
+Task management and stickynotes.
+This project serves as my exploration into HTMX, combining practical utility with modern web development techniques.

-1.0.0
+Version 1.0.0
+### Key features

+- Task management
+- Sticky notes
+- Create sticky notes with voice-to-text transcription for easier note-taking.
+The app requires an OpenAI API key for speech recognition.
+- TinyMCE integration for rich text editing
+- Built with HTMX for dynamic content updates

+While the core functionality is largely complete, I'm continuously working on expanding features and refining the user experience.
+This project showcases a personalized approach to productivity tools, tailored to individual workflow preferences.

 ## Installation
 ### Prerequisites